It is important to start your kitten's vaccinations as soon as possible.

 Ticks are most prevalent during Spring to Autumn in Wales.
-They are important to protect against as they can pass on serious diseases to your cat such as Lymes Disease.
+They are important to protect against as they can pass on serious diseases to your cat such as Lyme Disease.

 Regular worming treatment is very important in kittens.
 We recommend worming kittens once a month until they are 6 months old and then once every three months after that for life.

-We recommend using products that are effective against eggs, larvae and adult roundworms, hookworms, tapeworms & whipworms.
+We recommend using products that are effective against:

 We consider Pet Insurance to be an essential part of routine pet care these days to ensure that you and your pets are safeguarded against facing large vet bills in financially tough times.